Watch our video on how stock options work.

 When you’re learning how stock options work, remember that they have more components than stocks.
 One options contract is made up of 100 shares of a stock.

 The great things about options is the fact that you control 100 shares without having to pay the price.
 For example, lets say you wanted to buy 1 options contract that costs $1.42.

 Multiply that by 100 because you control 100 shares and you’re risking $142.
 Lets say you decided to buy 100 shares of the stock outright and the stock is trading at $68.50 a share.
 You’d be spending $6,850.

 So you can see that buying an options contract is much cheaper.
 Now of course it’s more complicated than that because of expiration and the Greeks.
 But we’ll get into that a little later.

 There are 2 kinds of options contracts.
 They’re known as calls and puts.
+These are how stock options work.
 You buy calls when you believe a stock is going to go up.
 They’re basically the bullish option.

 Puts are bought or sold when you believe a stock is going to go down.
 This is the bearish option.
 The great thing about put options is that it’s like shorting.
 While some broker may not have shares to short, most brokers have put options.

 You can buy or sell a put option.
 Selling a put is just like shorting.
 You sell to cover at a lower price later.
 You can buy the put option though and sell it as price falls.
 That way you can profit of the loss of a stock.

 Calls and puts can be used to make all kinds of fancy spreads as well.
 Those spreads allow you to profit in a market that’s trading sideways.

 The spreads are complicated so you do need to study them.
 It’ would also be smart to practice trading them in a simulated account like Thinkorswim.